 Even until this day, Rottweilers are frequently on lists of best guard dog breeds.
 They were bred for the job!
 But while tail docking makes sense with herding, how was it useful for a dog that had to guard the home?

 The theory is that removing the tail makes it harder for robbers and criminals to injure and hold down the dog to escape.
-For example, they might grab the tail while stealing a pack of money left around the Rottie’s neck.
+For example, they may grab the tail while stealing a pack of money left around the dog’s neck.
+A hard tug on the tail is sure to temporarily stun the Rottie.

 Believe it or not, Rottweilers were in charge of transporting earnings to the bank for a lot of butchers.
 They also protected the money at the markets – just think of them as canine registers.
 That’s how much they trusted these dogs.

-According to the American Kennel Club’s breed standard for Rottweilers, these dogs should have a cropped tail.
-They explicitly state that the tail should be short and close to the body, leaving just one or two vertebrae left.
+According to the AKC’s breed standard for Rottweilers, these dogs should have a cropped tail.
+In fact, they explicitly state that the tail should be short and close to the body, leaving just one or two vertebrae left.
 The actual length of the tail doesn’t matter.

 In addition, the docked tail should be properly set on the Rottweiler’s behind.
 When the dog is excited or active, the tail should carry just slightly above.
-Again, this isn’t our suggestion.
+This isn’t our suggestion.
 This is the official club standard set in the late 19th century.

 So as you can see, for many generations of Rottweilers, breeders have been abiding by the standard of tail docking in their puppies.
 Today, it’s for cosmetic purposes.
 In other words, it has become “normal” for Rottweilers to have docked tails.

 At the end of the day, Rottweiler breeders wants to make money.
-They need to sell what’s considered normal because that’s what most customers expect.
+They need to sell what’s been deemed as normal because that’s what most customers expect.
 As such, another argument is that if you needed to re-home your Rottie, it would be easier with a docked tail.

 According to the Oxford Journal of Heredity, the Boston Terrier, English Bulldog, Miniature Schnauzer, King Charles Spaniel, Parson Russel Terrier and Rottweiler do not need this gene mutation.
 However, they can still develop a NBT due to the gene mutation.